wayfair/vsm-ios/Sources/VSM/Documentation.docc/ComprehensiveGuide/DataDefinition.md

 #### Choosing Between Actors and Structs/Classes

-Ask yourself: **"Does this data store need to maintain its own mutable state?"**
+Ask yourself: **"Does this data source need to maintain its own mutable state?"**

 - **Yes** → Use an `actor` to ensure thread-safe access to that mutable state
   - Examples: Shopping cart, favorites list, in-memory cache, user session